OpenUpSA/muni-portal-backend/README.md

 Security
 --------

+Exploits to watch out for with security of this service (not comprehensive):

+- Do not allow credentialed access to /admin or the Webflow API where an admin might be logged in and an attacker uses their session to fetch or modify information (CORS and CSRF)
+  - Do not allow cookie or basic authentication to user-endpoints like fetching/updating their profile or performing actions on their behalf (CORS and CSRF)
+    - By only allowing token-based authentication, the browser can not be tricked into supplying credentials
+    - CORS by default disallows the browser from automatically supplying credentials - be careful about changing this behaviour

 - CORS_URLS_REGEX - Currently allows access to user account API.
 [Example here](https://regex101.com/r/Ui3hn2/3).

 - CORS_ALLOWED_ORIGIN_REGEXES - Should be configured via environment.
 [Example here](https://regex101.com/r/q6jWFA/2/).